apple-juju/ADA_Chilling_Effects/index.md

 ---

-### How do we prove this chilling effect exists?
+### How can we test for the existance of this chilling effect ?

 The approach was to analyse the traffic of certain English language Wikipedia articles.
-The list of articles was chosen using the government keyword lists, that the U.S. Department of Homeland Security uses to track and monitor social media and the most pertinent ones were chosen through a crowdsorcing process.
+The list of articles was chosen using the government keyword lists, that the U.S. Department of Homeland Security uses to track and monitor social media and the most pertinent ones were chosen through a crowdsourcing process.
 More precisely, the articles used in the study were the ones associated with the keywords list "terrorism".

 In order to verify the relevance of using these articles, respondents were asked to indicate on a scale of 1 to 5 (1 being very unlikely and 5 being very likely):